Monthly housing supplements help eligible retirees to remain in their homes or move to retirement facilities.

 The Assistance Program would provide Mr. Adams with a monthly Housing Supplement of $483.

-The Assistance Program of the Board of Pensions provides monthly Housing Supplements to eligible retired Presbyterian Church (U.S.A.) ministers and employees and their surviving spouses in need so they may remain in their own homes or move to retirement facilities in locations of their choice.
+The Assistance Program of the Board of Pensions provides monthly Housing Supplements to eligible retired Presbyterian Church (U.S.A.) employees and their surviving spouses in need so they may remain in their own homes or move to retirement facilities in locations of their choice.

 Housing Supplements are ongoing, unless the recipient's financial circumstances change.